Local History, Obituaries and Genealogy Resources

 Ancestry Library Edition

 A fabulous resource for anyone doing genealogical or historical research.
 ALE offers 200+ billion images in 7,000 unique databases from North America, the United Kingdom, Europe, Australia and other international collections.
 Records include census data, vital records, directories, photos and more with some information dating back to the early 13th century.
-For remote access log into your library koha catalogue account and choose Ancestry Library Edition from ‘More Member Resources’ list.
+For remote access use the library WiFi network Library2.4, available from the library parking lot.